moves-rwth/storm/doc/checklist_new_release.md

 3. Check that storm builds without errors and all tests are successful
    * [Travis](https://travis-ci.org/moves-rwth/storm) should run successfully
+   * Invoke the script test_build_configurations.py to build and check different cmake configurations

 4. Set new storm version:
    * Set new storm version in `version.cmake`